magento/devdocs/guides/v2.0/cloud/project/project-webint-basic.md

 * [Create and manage users]({{page.baseurl}}cloud/project/user-admin.html)
 * [Manage Git branches]({{page.baseurl}}cloud/project/project-webint-branch.html)

 As you make changes to these settings, the branch redeploys to the environment.
-You can make these setting changes for all Starter environments and Pro Integration environments (PaaS).
-To make changes for Pro plan Staging and Production environments, you need to enter a [Support ticket]({{page.baseurl}}cloud/bk-cloud.html#gethelp).
+You can make these setting changes for all Starter and Pro environments.

+{% include cloud/wings-management.md %}

 ## Access your project and environments {#project-access}
 The Project Web Interface provides several ways to access your project and environments: